bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 * Summarize the results with a written report
 ---

-The primary goal of my project is to teach a CNN to drive a car arcade-style in a simulator.
+The primary goal of my project is to teach a CNN to drive a car like a human using a simulator.
 The simulator has two modes: training and autonomous.
 For training mode, the sensors output a video stream and records the values of steering angle, speed, throttle, and brake.
-Due to the many interesting features of the track (sharp turns, road textures, road borders, etc.), it is crucial to collect solid training data to ensure a successful model for this project.
+Due to the many interesting features of the track (sharp turns, road textures, road borders, etc.), it is crucial to collect good training data to ensure a successful model for this project.
 For autonomous mode, the end to end deep learning model processes image data from its sensors and makes a single prediction for the steering angle.
 This actually turns out to be a regression network instead of a classification network, since the output layer of the model outputs a single node (steering angle).
 The vehicle is equipped with 3 front-facing sensors located in the center and both sides.
 Here is a set of recorded images from the car’s point of view at one instant in time:

 ![alt text][image02]